-If you haven’t been receiving your statement(s), it may be because your provider(s) records are out of date and they don’t have your current home address.
+If you haven’t been receiving your statement(s), it may be because your provider(s) don’t have your current home address.
 If this is the case, you should get in touch with your provider(s).
 You can ask them to send you your latest pension details at the same time as updating your details.

 Given that the majority of pension savers are in defined contribution pensions, these are the annual statements we’ll focus on.

 What does the annual pension statement tell you?

 The statement will include lots of valuable information such as:

 - The amounts paid in over the last year by you, your employer (if applicable) and by the government in the form of tax relief

 - The value of your pension pot at the start and end of the statement year

 - Details of the fund(s) your money is invested in

 The statement should also include a projection of what you might get back at retirement.
 You should consider this projection as a rough guess rather than an accurate expectation of what you will actually receive.
 No one knows what future investment returns will be as they depend on a huge number of different economic factors.
 But, regardless, this projection can be a helpful indication upon which you can plan.